GoogleCloudPlatform/tensorflow-without-a-phd/README.md

                   <a href="tensorflow-planespotting">code</a><br/><br/></div>
                   <p>Convolutional neural network architectures for image processing.
 Convnet basics, convolution filters and how to stack them.
                   Learnings from the Inception model: modules with parallel convolutions, 1x1 convolutions.
 A simple modern convnet architecture: Squeezenet.
                   Convenets for detection: the YOLO (You Look Only Once) architecture.
-Full-scale model training and serving with Tensorflow's Estimator API on Google Cloud ML Engine.
+Full-scale model training and serving with Tensorflow's Estimator API on Google
+                  Cloud ML Engine and Cloud TPUs (Tensor Processing Units).
                   Application: airplane detection in aerial imagery.
 Duration: 55 min</p></td>
         <td width="50%"><img alt="Tensorflow, deep learning and modern convnets, without a PhD" src="tensorflow-rl-pong/images/flds4.jpg"/></td>
     </tr>